efugier/smartcat/README.md

   -V, --version
           Print version
 ```

-Currently only supporting openai and chatgpt but build to work with multiple ones seemlessly if competitors emerge.

 You can use it to **accomplish tasks in the CLI** but **also in your editors** (if they are good unix citizens, i.e. work with shell commands and text streams) to complete, refactor, write tests... anything!